-It is no secret that the Healthcare and Insurance industry in the USA is a multi-billion dollar industry.
-What this means is that CEOS of these corporations are enjoying their extravagant lifestyles while the majority of Americans are struggling to pay their monthly health insurance.
+It is no secret that the Healthcare and Insurance industry in the US is a multi-billion dollar industry.
+What this means is that CEOS of these corporations are enjoying extravagant lifestyles while the majority of Americans are struggling to pay their monthly health insurance.
 Even those with insurance can’t afford the high-deductibles at times.
 And those without health insurance run the risk of emergency visits and even regular procedures that run up massive amounts of debt.
 Some simple dental procedures may be affordable, but more complicated ones are costing way too much.
-Hence, the popularity of Dental Tourism in Mexico and in other parts of the world.
+Hence, the popularity of outsourcing medical visits to many other countries in the world.
+Most popular for Americans is Dental Tourism.

 Oral health care does not come cheap in America.
 Millions of Americans unfortunately can not afford dental insurance on top of regular health insurance.
 Routine teeth cleaning alone costs about $80-$200 and dental crowns can cost an average of $1500.